Welcome. I am James McGillis.

 In Edward Abbey’s early writings, a prescient reader may spot evidence of both his inconsistencies and his growing discontent.
 A serial monogamist, Abbey married often and spent money freely on such icons of consumption as a red 1975 Eldorado Cadillac convertible.
 Like the pamphleteers of our early union, Abbey used his wit and his pen to wage metaphorical war against despoilers of the desert he loved.

-First published in 1968, Desert Solitaire elevated Edward Abbey to celebrity status, especially in the Spanish Valley.
+First published in 1968, Desert Solitaire elevated Edward Abbey to celebrity status, especially in Moab and the Spanish Valley.
 In 1974, drawing on his proceeds, Abbey bought a home at 2260 Spanish Valley Drive.
 There, he reputedly wrote his breakthrough novel, The Monkey Wrench Gang.
 I use the word “reputedly”, but not to impugn or malign the memories of Abbey’s family, friends and neighbors.
 Publication of The Monkey Wrench Gang occurred in 1975.
 Is it reasonable to assume that Edward Abbey could write, then have edited and published his opus in one year’s time?

 Thirty years after his death, if we were to poll current Moab residents regarding Edward Abbey’s legacy, half would love him and half would revile him.
 If Abbey were to return today, his spirit might align more closely with those who hate him than with those who love him.
 Abbey was never one to take himself too seriously.
-His style of self-depreciative humor compares well to Will Rogers or Mark Twain.
+His style of self-deprecating humor compares well to Will Rogers or Mark Twain.

 The Abbey House, as locals call it, is currently on the market for under $300,000.
 Although the house and grounds need some repair, the current owner has done what she can to maintain a mid-century home with style and grace.
 The day I visited Abbey's Shrine, there were candles lit upon the mantle.
 The grounds and outbuildings may look like a Tennessee Williams stage set transported to the desert, but then again, one person’s junk is another person’s treasure.

 Whether new owners repair the house or tear it down, we hope that all future custodians of the property will conserve and retain its large stone fireplace.
 Local stone, chosen for its pattern, texture and color dominates the outdoor wall of the front entry.
 Inside, the opposite face of the same structure makes up the fireplace and living room wall.
-Harkening back to a time when firewood heated most local homes, stone vents above the hearth circulate warm air into the room.
+Hearkening back to a time when firewood heated most local homes, stone vents above the hearth circulate warm air into the room.

-That hearth, as heart, architecturally defines the Abbey House.
+That hearth, as its heart, architecturally defines the Abbey House.
 If tomorrow, a tornado carried away every stick of the Abbey House, that stone fireplace would stand.
 Saving the heart of his former home would be monument enough to Edward Abbey, the iconoclastic author and onetime Bard of Moab.

 Email James McGillisEmail James McGillis